johnyquest7/machine-learning-tutorial/README.md

 # Machine learning tutorial

-To run this ipython notebook in an executable / interactive environment without installing any software clik the link below.
+To run this ipython notebook in an executable / interactive environment without installing any software click the link below.

 [![Binder](http://mybinder.org/badge.svg)](http://mybinder.org:/repo/johnyquest7/machine-learning-tutorial)

 This works best on chrome browser.
 If asked for a kernel, pick Python 3

 The service is provided by an open source project mybinder.org.
-Since it is self funded service outages are possible.
+Since it is self funded, service outages are possible.

-If you would like to learn how to impliment machine learning algorithms using Python, head over to the [wiki page](https://github.com/johnyquest7/machine-learning-tutorial/wiki)
+If you would like to learn how to impliment machine learning algorithms using Python, head over to the [wiki page](https://github.com/johnyquest7/machine-learning-tutorial/wiki).
+There you can find detailed instructions on installing required software and running the python code.

 # Code walk-through